localstack-samples/localstack-pro-samples/cloudfront-distributions/README.md

 make run
 ```

-You should some log output of the Serverless deployment, then a success message in the terminal:
+You should see some log output of the Serverless deployment, then a success message in the terminal:
 ```
 Serverless: Stack update finished...
 ...